Chapter 5.28

 5.28.110 Violation – Penalty – Abatement – Revocation.

-As used in this chapter, “street vendor” means any person who travels from street to street upon public rights-of-way with food, beverages, flowers, balloons or similar items and offers them for sale from a nonmotorized mobile type device such as a pushcart or like conveyance.
+Street Vendor.
+As used in this chapter, “street vendor” means any person or entity who lawfully sells, or offers for sale, goods or services, such as but not limited to food, beverages, flowers, books, balloons or similar items from a portable table or nonmotorized mobile type device such as a pushcart or like conveyance and such activities are conducted in approved locations.
 (Ord.
+2019-07 § 2; Ord.
 82-4 § 1)

 5.28.020 License required – Fees – Issuance.